Metro Manila Skyway: Conceptualization

+In the 1973 Urban Transport Study in Manila Metropolitan Area (UTSMMA) conducted by the Overseas Technical Cooperation Agency (OTCA), an extensive high-speed urban expressway network was conceptualized for Metro Manila to alleviate severe traffic congestion along major arterial roads.
+Instead of a standalone corridor, the study proposed an elevated expressway alignment running directly above EDSA, which was designed to serve as a high-capacity outer ring bypass integrating with radial expressways to channel through-traffic away from the inner city core.

+In January 1988, Manila Councilor Jaime de la Rosa proposed a network of elevated highways (skyways) to be constructed over the Philippine National Railways (PNR) tracks, running from one end of the city to the other.
+Under this proposal, the skyway would utilize the 40 ft right of way of the PNR for its railway operations, with PNR officials reportedly amenable to the project.
+To help recover the massive investments required, government officials considered charging toll fees.
+This was part of a broader look into elevated highway systems—including separate routes from Nagtahan to Caloocan, and from Vito Cruz to Cubao—aimed at addressing Metro Manila's worsening traffic problems.

 Development and planning

 In 1992, the government proposed the idea of building an elevated expressway from Quirino Avenue in Manila to Alabang, Muntinlupa, spanning 20 km.
 This project would have been a build–operate–transfer (BOT) scheme, and at the time of its development, Parañaque Rep. Roilo Golez won the support of many congressmen to make a proposal to relieve congestion on the existing South Luzon Expressway with a segment between Magallanes and Alabang.
 In December 1992, House Speaker Jose de Venecia Jr. sought to build second-storey highways in Metro Manila to ease traffic congestion.
 At the same time, President Fidel V. Ramos asked the House Speaker and House Public Works Committee Chairman, Rep. Victor Francisco Ortega (La Union–1st), to pass the solidated five-year Public Works Act before February 1993 to include the proposal of elevated highways in the region.

 In 1993, the Japan International Cooperation Agency (JICA) conducted a study on the proposed urban expressway system in Metro Manila.
 The master plan for the planned network was meant to have 150 km of expressways, including a route on the Radial Road 3 (R-3) alignment from Quirino Avenue to Alabang, with the total length of about 20 km.
 It also included routes on the Quirino Avenue, San Juan River and Circumferential Road 3 (C-3) alignments as the proposed Inner Circumferential Expressway from Adriatico Street in Malate, Manila to Radial Road 10 (R-10) in Navotas, with a length of 17.5 km and on the Radial Road 9 (R-9) alignment from C-3 in Quezon City to North Luzon Expressway in Caloocan, with a length of 3.8 km.
 In the same year, Metro Manila Skyway was launched.